Frequently Asked Questions

 Is my family eligible for a S.E.L.F. grant?

 Your family may be eligible for a S.E.L.F.
 Legal Assistance Program grant if your family’s adjusted gross income is below 300% of the federal minimum poverty level, you live in Connecticut or Westchester County, New York, and you have a child currently in district special education with a current IEP (Individualized Education Plan).
 Your family may be eligible for a S.E.L.F. grant through the Advocacy Support Program if your family’s adjusted gross income is below 300% of the federal minimum poverty level, you live in Connecticut only, and you have a child with a current IEP (Individualized Education Plan) or a 504 Plan.

 What expenses are covered in a S.E.L.F. grant?

-A S.E.L.F. grant covers up to $5000 of fees related to a qualifying family’s special education legal issues, provided by an attorney that meets Special Education Legal Fund’s professional requirements.
-All S.E.L.F. grants are payable directly to the attorney.
+A S.E.L.F.
+Legal Assistance Program grant covers up to $5000 of fees related to a qualifying family’s special education legal issues, provided by an attorney that meets Special Education Legal Fund’s professional requirements.
+A S.E.L.F.
+Advocacy Support Program grant covers up to $1000 of special education advocacy fees provided by an advocate on S.E.L.F.’s Advocacy Support Program List.
+All S.E.L.F. grants are payable directly to the professionals.